 How could we turn that down?
 It might be our only chance to ever see the city!

 So right after dessert, we told our tired feet to stop complaining, grabbed our cameras, and headed into town.

 The sun had already set and street lights lit the cobbled streets, giving everything a golden hue.

 Breisach's medieval heart

-At the top of the hill we came to the cathedral of St. Stephansmünster.
+At the top of the hill, we arrived at the cathedral of St. Stephansmünster.
 St. Stephan's dates from the 13th century, not long after Breisach became a free imperial town.
 Like most cathedrals it sits on the highest point, presiding over the very well preserved, heart of the city.

-We sat there for a while and listened to the warm summer breeze rustling the leaves, then walked away from the church to the waist-high wall surrounding it.
-Looking over the edge we had a lovely view of the lights in the Rhine lowlands across the river.
+We sat there for a while, listening to the leaves rustling in the warm summer breeze.
+Finally, we walked over to the courtyard's waist-high wall so we could look over the edge.
+It offered a lovely view of the lights in the Rhine lowlands across the river.